 We went for two pies: the classic plain for true flavor critique, and a sausage/porcini mushroom combo.
 Damn.
 I mean damn.
 They were both cooked to perfection.

-, and watch this short movie of:
+Check the photoset from the night, and watch this short movie of:

 Dom Demarco at work on a Difara's Pizza